- Atlantic Beach Leadership

 Lieutenant Peck began his law enforcement career with the Atlantic Beach Police Department in 2004 as a patrol officer.
 While serving as a patrol officer, he worked as a Field Training Officer and a Patrol Investigator/Evidence Technician.
 After patrol, Lieutenant Peck served as a detective in the Crime Suppression Unit for 3 years.

 During his service in CSU, Lieutenant Peck worked many narcotics and vice cases, conducting several undercover operations.
 In 2011, he was promoted to the rank of Police Sergeant where he lead a patrol squad and served as the departments first Administrative Sergeant.
-In 2016, he was promoted to the rank of Lieutenant and currently oversees the Patrol Division, along with various Administrative Services such as Training.
+In 2016, he was promoted to the rank of Lieutenant and currently oversees the Patrol Division.
 Lieutenant Peck is one of the department’s lead police trainers teaching topics such as; Firearms, Defensive Tactics, TASER and other general topics.
 Lieutenant Peck believes in the community policing concept.
 He created the first Citizens Police Academy for the department and has conducted 4 sessions.